100 Pipers

-100 Pipers is a brand of blended Scotch whisky produced by Pernod Ricard India Private Ltd.

-100 Pipers is bottled and marketed in India.
+100 Pipers is a brand of blended Scotch whisky produced by Pernod Ricard India Private Ltd. It is bottled and marketed in India.
 100 Pipers is a blend of between 25 and 30 source whiskies that came from Scotland.
 Much of it comes from the Allt a'Bhainne distillery, which is also owned by Pernod Ricard and does not have its own bottling facilities.
 In addition to India, it is also distributed in Thailand, other Asian countries and South America.
 The company says it is the "No. 2 standard whisky in Asia", and the "No. 1 standard whisky" in Thailand.